 VALUE vs VALUE-LIGHT

-August 2024 – For Professional Investors Only
+August 2024 – For Financial Advisor Use Only

 Many investors opt for “value-light” strategies that sacrifice key value principles.
 This essay demonstrates value investing’s superior returns compared to growth and value- light strategies, dispels risk misconceptions, and exposes the flaws of indexing value.